-A student is advised to begin studying in History with a course he or she finds interesting.
-The introductory level classes (History 1-9) are encouraged as good entry points.
-Topics courses may demand greater amounts of reading and research, as well as more advanced writing proficiency and intellectual sophistication.
+A student can begin study in the department with either an introductory or upper-level course.
+The introductory level courses (numbered History 1-9) are good entry points.
+First-year students can also enroll in upper-level courses (numbered History 10-94), which often demand greater amounts of reading and research, and more advanced writing proficiency and intellectual sophistication.

-The history department sponsors a Foreign Study Program to London in the fall.
+The history department sponsors a Foreign Study Program to London each fall.
 Prerequisites include completion of two history courses.
-Students are also required to submit a proposal for an independent field project on a topic of British, European, American, or world history that makes use of London's research opportunities.
+The FSP fulfills three course credits, one though an independent field project on a topic of British, European, American, or world history that makes use of London's research opportunities.
 Participants are usually juniors.